Ultrastrong time-dependent light-matter interactions are gauge-relative: Example: Uniform motion through a cavity

 and the associated magnetisation field ${\bf M}^\alpha$ is such that $\nabla \times {\bf M}^\alpha = {\bf J}_{\rm T}-{\dot {\bf P}}^\alpha_{\rm T}$.
 In the multipolar gauge $\alpha=1$ we obtain the expected multipolar expressions.
 In particular, $\nabla \times {\bf M}^1({\bf x}) = -e\nabla \times [{\bf r}\times {\dot {\bf R}}\delta({\bf x}-{\bf R})]$.

-Eqs. (\ref{dens}), (\ref{curr}) and (\ref{pola}) can be used within the Lagrangian of Eq. (\ref{Lag}) and the $\alpha$-gauge Hamiltonian can be derived with ${\bf r}$, ${\bf R}$, and ${\bf A}_{\rm T}$ as canonical coordinates.
-Details are given in Supplementary Note \ref{fquant}.
-If we approximate the centre-of-mass position ${\bf R}$ as externally prescribed within the Hamiltonian then we obtain a bipartite quantum system and the Hamiltonians of different gauges become non-equivalent, being given by
+Eqs.~(\ref{dens}), (\ref{curr}) and (\ref{pola}) can be used within the Lagrangian of Eq. (\ref{Lag}) and the $\alpha$-gauge Hamiltonian can be derived with ${\bf r}$, ${\bf R}$, and ${\bf A}_{\rm T}$ as canonical coordinates.
+Details are given in Appendix~B. If we approximate the centre-of-mass position ${\bf R}$ as externally prescribed within the Hamiltonian then we obtain a bipartite quantum system and the Hamiltonians of different gauges become non-equivalent, being given by

 where ${\bf P}_{\rm T}^\alpha(t)$ is explicitly time-dependent due to its dependence on ${\bf R}$.
 This expression clearly has the same structure as Eq.~(\ref{hal}) and its dipole approximation, Eq.~(\ref{hamalph}), which were obtained by assuming a time-dependent coupling.